Old-Fashioned Creamy Chocolate Fudge Recipe

 Stirring hot chocolate fudge.

-Next, add the vanilla and the chocolate chips.
+Next, add the vanilla extract and the chocolate chips and mix well.

 Fudge that will make all your friends jealous, and want to stick around.
 This is the easiest and most delicious fudge recipe around.